-I’m Cinde Warmington, a lifelong health care advocate and Democratic activist.
+I’m Cinde Warmington, a lifelong health care advocate and community leader.
 I’ve spent my life fighting to have health care recognized as a basic human right.
 Now, I’m running for Executive Council because we need a leader with the experience and commitment to stand up and fight for the values most important to Granite Staters.

 Why am I running for Executive Council?
 Because one vote on the Executive Council is the difference between Planned Parenthood being funded and women being denied access to essential health care services.
 It’s the difference between a Supreme Court that upholds our fundamental rights and one that seeks to dismantle the right to choose, the right to vote, and the right to marry the one you love.
 And one vote is the difference between a Commissioner of Education who believes in public education, and one who seeks to undermine it every single day.

 I’ve worked in health care for forty years: twenty years in laboratory medicine and hospitals, and twenty as a health care attorney.
 Currently, we have no one on the Executive Council with a health care background, despite health and human services being the largest share of our state budget.
 Now in the midst of a public health crisis, this expertise is desperately needed.
 As a health care worker and now a health care attorney, I’ve seen the challenges many Granite Staters face in accessing quality, affordable health care, including reproductive health, mental health, and substance use disorder treatment.
 On the Executive Council, I will work to expand access and lower costs for New Hampshire families.